 AVOIDANT TO SECURE ROADMAP: BEHAVIOUR STRATEGIES I

-To start changing our behaviour, our biggest step is to reconnect with what we want and how to get it.
+To start changing our behaviour, our biggest step is to reconnect with what we feel and need and how to get this met.
 This will gradually shift our operating model to allow our choices to come out of desire more than fear.

 It all comes down to emotions.